5SaGaR/Multi_Agent_crew/README.md

 Create a Python virtual environment first after clonining the project (python -m venv venv) then activate venv(name accordingly) (.\venv\Scripts\activate)

+Add .env file in project directory where you should declare API keys of services used as environment variables

 Install dependencies by running pip install -r requirements.txt

 Run the app by using(python app.py) command